 5. Do what’s natural to you

-If that’s not doing what it seems everyone else is doing so be it.
+If that’s not doing what everyone else seems to be doing, so be it.
 You’ll find your way.
 Have confidence and be true to yourself.

 6. Look up

-I completed the Great North Run for a military charity and I looked up in the train station on the way home and there was a soldier smiling.
+After completing the Great North Run for a military charity, I looked up in the train station on the way home and there was a soldier smiling.
 We had something in common.
 Mutual respect.